-Beach Bunda @ Praia das Putas Pros also work the beaches in a few other spots: in front of the Le Meridian hotel in Leme, in front of the Marriott hotel in Copacabana, and in front of the Cesar Park Hotel in Ipanema, but in much smaller numbers than the Othon Palace location.
-A mid-day short-time experience should cost you no more than \$75-150 reais depending upon the amount of time you're looking for.
+Beach Bunda @ Praia das Putas Pros also work the beaches in a few other spots: in front of the Le Meridian hotel in Leme, occasionally in front of the Marriott hotel in Copacabana, and in front of the Caesar Park Hotel in Ipanema, but in much smaller numbers than the Othon Palace location.
+How do you know which girls are putas and which are just girls out for a day on the beach?
+Well, generally the girls will let you know if they are working.
+They will aggressively make eye contact with you and chat you up.
+It's a rare nonputa who will go out in front of the Othon Palace, as every Carioca knows this is Praia das Putas.
+But pros and non-pros will mix at the other locations, so don't assume every girl is available for take-out.
+A mid-day short-time experience should cost you no in the neighbrhood of \$75-150 reais depending upon the amount of time you're looking for.
 Escorts are the third, and in my mind best, option.
 Many independent escorts advertise their services in the local papers (see O Dia and O Globo classified sections, for example) and they are very reasonable.
 Take note, however, of that fact that quite a number of transsexuals advertise in the papers.
 If that's not your style, avoid the ones who use the term "quase mulher."
 Better yet, use one of the many escort agencies.
+Escort Agencies:

-Escort Agencies There are dozens of escort agencies through which you can book girls for a few hours during the day or evening.
-Many have web sites where you can check out the girls pics (usually minus views of their faces)., and many also have advertisements in the classified section of the local newspapers.
+There are dozens of escort agencies through which you can book girls for a few hours during the day or evening.
+Many have web sites where you can check out the girls pics (usually minus views of their faces), and many also have advertisements in the classified section of the local newspapers.
 Descriptions of the girls are rather sensationalized, but they will often tell you if the girl does anal ("completa") and what other services she offers.
 Many also have books of photos, so you can go to their offices and select a girl from the book or have a girl bring the book to your hotel/apartment (for a small fee).
-Most agency staff speak only Portuguese, so arranging something by phone can sometimes be a challenge if you don't speak Portuguese.
+Most agency staff speak only Portuguese, so arranging something by phone can sometimes be a challenge if you don't speak the language.
 The prices vary considerably, but you can generally find a beauty to entertain you for two hours for between 100 and 250 reais.
 Try to find a deal like this in New York or LA!
-I've had very good luck with girls from Karla Models and Scort Show, and it's hard to beat their price (100 reais for two hours, completa, plus taxi).
+I've had very good luck with girls from Karla Models and Scort Show, and it's hard to beat their price (120 reais for two hours, plus taxi).
 If you book a girl from either of these agencies (they are sister agencies), request that the girl bring the book with the photos of their models (including pictures of faces) and there will be no charge.
-Lindas Models also has great prices (\$100/2 hours, 2 girls for \$180/2 hours) and some terrific girls, but they are infamous for bait-and-switch: the girl who arrives at your door is often not the one you requested.
-Cassiascort also offers 2-hour sessions for 100 reais.
-The Malu Models website suggest that their price is also \$100, but on the phone you'll be told it's \$130.
+Most of the girls in these two agencies are "completa" (do anal), but if that's something you want, ask the receptionist.
+StarCris also offers 2-hour sessions for 120 reais, but often has promotions featuring 100/2 hours if you take a girl earlier in the day.
+The same is true for CIAPLUS.
 Newscort is another of my favorites, and charges \$120 for two hours.
 In other words, most of these agencies charge a real a minute or less!
+And Mil Faces offers girls to serve those guys into various fetishes.
+They advertise girls for golden showers, strap-on sessions, etc. If you want it, you'll find it in Rio!